 Please allow two business days for processing.
 This gift is not tax-deductible.

 Kauai United Way | Cop on Top - Special Olympics Kauai | Park Clean up | March of Dimes Walk for Babies| American Cancer Society Relay for Life | YWCA | Habitat for Humanity | Contractors Association of Kauai Home Show | Kauai County Farm Bureau Fair | Lights on Rice Parade | Waimea Lights Parade

 The program was designed in 2003 to inspire and promote young Kauai artists on the island.
-Our 2021 contest will continue to celebrate the arts and showcase each grade level’s student talent but we're going to only accept submissions electronically.
+Our 2022 contest will continue to celebrate the arts and showcase each grade level’s student talent and will continue to only accept submissions electronically.
 It is our hope that participation in the contest will play a part in encouraging a lifelong love of art.

 Who can enter: Any Kauai student attending any public or private school or schooled at home who is in kindergarten through grade 12.
 Students may enter as often as they wish.